Asqatasun/Contrast-Finder/documentation/en/Howto-use.md

 ### Other info

-All details about the contrast ratio :
+All details about the contrast ratio:

 * https://www.w3.org/TR/WCAG20/#visual-audio-contrast-contrast
 * https://www.w3.org/TR/WCAG20/#contrast-ratiodef
 * https://www.w3.org/TR/WCAG20/relative-luminance.xml

+## Color to edit

+It is either the text or background color.
+Default is text color.
+The component you choose will be modified until we find a valid color.
+The other color won't change.

-##  The algorithms
+##  Gimme/The algorithms

+The first value is "Valid colors and very close to initial color".
+The result is a list of colors close to the original color.
+The aim is to have a valid color with a contrast as close to the selected ratio as possible (At the 0.001 range).

-The first one is "valid colors".
+The second value is "A range of valid colors".
 The result is a wide range of colors.
 This algorithm is very helpful if you are not sure about the hue of your initial color.

-The second one is "valid colors and very close to initial color".
-The result is a list of colors close to the original color.
-The aim is to have a valid color with a contrast as close to the selected ratio as possible (At the 0.001 range).

 More informations about [the algorithms](The-algorithms.md) here.